 The basic format of the levels of E/M services is the same for most categories.
 First, a unique code number is listed.
-Second, the place and/or type of service is specified, eg, office service.
+Second, the place and/or type of service is specified, eg, office consultation.
 Third, the content of the service is defined, eg, comprehensive history and comprehensive examination.
 (See levels of E/M services following for details on the content of E/M services.)
 Fourth, the nature of the presenting problem(s) usually associated with a given level is described.
 Fifth, the time typically required to provide the service is specified.

 DEFINITIONS OF COMMONLY USED E/M TERMS: Certain key words and phrases are used throughout the E/M section.
 The following definitions are intended to reduce the potential for differing interpretations and to increase the consistency of reporting.
-(For complete procedure descriptions, see page 7-18)

-NEW AND ESTABLISHED PATIENT: A new patient is one who has not received any professional services from the practitioner within the past three years.
+NEW AND ESTABLISHED PATIENT: A new patient is one who has not received any professional services from the practitioner or practitioners working in the same specialty within the same group within the past three years.